 What Are the 3 Vs of Big Data?

-As indicated by the 3Vs model, the difficulties of ample information the executives result from developing every one of the three properties, instead of simply the volume alone – the sheer measure of information to be overseen.
-An association can be better outfitted to manage extensive information challenges by understanding the 3Vs of the enormous information on the board.
+As indicated by the 3Vs model, the difficulties of ample information for executives result from developing every one of the three properties instead of simply the volume alone—the sheer measure of information to be overseen.
+An association can be better equipped to manage extensive information challenges by understanding the 3Vs of the enormous information on the board.

 In literature, we can see other terms as well.